THE VINEYARD

 12pm - 5pm

-Last call is at 4:30pm,
+Last call is at 4:45pm,

-to-go bottle sales only after 4:30pm.
+to-go bottle sales only after 4:45pm.

-Inside seating is available, reservations recommended for inside.
-All outside picnic tables are first come first serve.
-Patio is reserved for Wine Club Members Only.
-We offer carryout and curbside during our business hours.
+All outside space is first come first serve.
+Wine Club Members Only can reserve patio space.
 We welcome children but anyone under 21 must be accompanied by a parent or guardian.
 No pets, service dogs only.